-- Change in level of consciousness for more than a few seconds
+- Change in consciousness for more than a few seconds.

-- Bulging in the soft spot on the front of the head (infants)
+- Bulging in the soft spot on the front of the head of infants.

 - Keep the person still.
-Until medical help arrives, keep the injured person lying down and quiet, with the head and shoulders slightly elevated.
-Don't move the person unless necessary, and avoid moving the person's neck.
+The injured person should lie down with the head and shoulders slightly elevated.
+Don't move the person unless necessary.
+Avoid moving the person's neck.
 If the person is wearing a helmet, don't remove it.

 - Stop any bleeding.
 Apply firm pressure to the wound with sterile gauze or a clean cloth.
 But don't apply direct pressure to the wound if you suspect a skull fracture.

 - Watch for changes in breathing and alertness.
-If the person shows no signs of circulation (breathing, coughing or movement), begin CPR.
+If the person shows no signs of circulation — no breathing, coughing or movement — begin CPR.

 Head trauma that results in concussion symptoms need to be evaluated by a medical professional.
 Concussion symptoms include nausea, unsteadiness, headaches or difficulty concentrating.

 - Head injury.
 American College of Emergency Physicians. https://www.emergencyphysicians.org/article/know-when-to-go/head-injury.
 Accessed Nov.
 6, 2020.

 - Concussion danger signs.
 Centers for Disease Control and Prevention. https://www.cdc.gov/headsup/basics/concussion_danger_signs.html.
 Accessed Nov.
 6, 2020.

 - Neck or back injury.
 American College of Emergency Physicians. http://www.emergencycareforyou.org/emergency-101/neck-or-back-injury/#sm.000000tccxcow6ctsppinlrvo4ndj.
 Accessed Nov.
 6, 2020.